Skip to content

 LayerFactoryError Code PrefixWhen to Use

-We first examine Domain error creation and test patterns, then move on to Application errors and Event errors.
+We first examine Domain error creation and test patterns, then move on to Application errors.

 Use DomainError.For<T>() to create errors for Value Object validation or Entity invariant violations.
 The examples below show the overload differences based on the number of type parameters.